joeromero/docs/maps_api.md

 ## Anonymous Maps

-Anonymous maps allows you to create a map given SQL and CartoCSS.
+Anonymous maps allows you to instantiate a map given SQL and CartoCSS.
 It also allows you to add interaction capabilities using [UTF Grid.](https://github.com/mapbox/utfgrid-spec)

-### Create
+### Instantiate

 #### Definition